jhuato/us_prison/README.md

 # us_prison

-Did the 1994 The Violent Crime Control and Law Enforcement Act signficiantly increase the rate of federal incarceration once controlling for violent crime incidence?
+Did the Violent Crime Control and Law Enforcement Act of 1994 signficiantly increase the rate of federal incarceration once controlling for violent crime incidence?